Curriculum Vitae

 Articles and Posts

-Andrew Weymouth, “2024 U of I Digital Poster Template”[Template designed to help promote ten new and older digital collections and utilized a key space in the library for passive veiwing.
+Andrew Weymouth, “2024 U of I Digital Poster Template”[Template designed to help promote ten new and older digital collections and utilized a key space in the library for passive viewing.
 Archival images are separated into fore, middle and background and angled slightly using Adobe After Effects to create a three dimensional diorama effect.]
 (2024)

 https://vimeo.com/1012555193Andrew Weymouth, “North Idaho Cultural Heritage Institutions Survey,” Idaho Harvester (2024)